EVInstallHub

 Do I need a weatherproof EV charger in Little Rock, Arkansas?

-Given the local climate in Little Rock, With hot summers and cold winters, Little Rock requires versatile charging equipment.
-A NEMA 4-rated charger ensures reliable operation in all seasons..
+Given the local climate in Little Rock, Little Rock is in warm, humid IECC zone 3A, so exterior charger installations should use rain-rated enclosures and corrosion-resistant fittings while avoiding heat-trapping placements..
 A charger with a NEMA 4 or NEMA 4X rating is recommended for outdoor installations.

 Who can legally install an EV charger in Arkansas?